-The purpose of this project is to translate Matthew Poole’s Synopsis Criticorum (a massive Biblical commentary and verse-by-verse history of interpretation) from Latin into English.
+The purpose of this blog is to translate Matthew Poole’s Synopsis Criticorum (Synopsis of Biblical Interpreters [1666-1676]) from Latin into English.
 The translation work is being done by Dr. Steven Dilday.
-As each small, sectional unit is translated, it will be included as a new blog post, so that readers might study the Scriptures with Poole.
+As each small, sectional unit is translated, it will be included as a new blog post.
 As book-length portions are completed, they will be published in print.

 Study the Scripture with Matthew Poole